jungsoft/uploadex/README.md

 ## Motivation

-Even though there already exists a library to for uploading files that integrates with ecto (https://github.com/stavro/arc_ecto), this library was created because:
+Even though there already exists a library for uploading files that integrates with ecto (https://github.com/stavro/arc_ecto), this library was created because:

 * arc_ecto does not support upload of binary files
 * Uploadex makes it easier to deal with records that contain files without having to manage those files manually on every operation